SEF-Group-25/stalking-system/report.md

 Also responsible for calling spam check and send DM functions if match is found.

 Test cases: test_detect.py
+Link to the line start of my test class for the detect class: https://github.com/SEF-Group-25/stalking-system/blob/bddf60c09ce32a5193f1b8a52d794876cb6e2c37/tests/bot/exts/stalking_system/test_detect.py#L54

+There are 3 test cases, within the class.
+One that makes sure it ignores bot messages, one that makes sure nothing happens if the channel is not on the list of tracked channels and one that tests if spam get blocked correctly if is_malicious() returns true.

 ## Code changes